Go to site main page,

 (Since all reign names begin on lunar new year, a month or two after solar new year, Chinese reign years do not perfectly correspond with Western years, although the error is small enough that it is easily ignored most of the time.)

-In Taiwan the convention of using "reign names" continues, and dates are normally given in years since the founding of the Republic of China in 1911, although the numbers change on solar new year (January 1).
-(E.g., AD 2020 was 2020-1911 = ROC 109 or Mínguó 民國 109.)
+In Taiwan the convention of using "reign names" continues, and dates after the end of the last imperial reign are normally given in years since the founding of the Republic of China in 1911, although the numbers change on solar new year (January 1) rather than lunar new year.
+(E.g., AD 2023 was 2023-1911 = ROC 112 or Mínguó 民國 112.)

 Almanacs and Horoscopes